-The 807-L/HD were originally based on the same technology as the 404-UL, and are roughly twice as long.
-They have a new unique balun which better matches the common mode current characteristics of the 80m version of this antenna.
+The 807-xx family of antennas is roughly twice as long as the original 404-UL antenna.
+They have a new unique, purpose-designed balun which better addresses the common mode current characteristics of the 80m version of this antenna.
 It also requires a remote matching unit.
-Therefore it ended up being SIGNIFICANTLY different.
+Therefore it ended up being SIGNIFICANTLY different from the 404-UL.

 In order to have higher bands in resonance, it was necessary to set the 80m resonance low, very low; well below the amateur band.
 Resonance was initially at about 3.460 MHz... much lower than anyone would expect . . . or accept.

 Obviously we could not leave it like this so a method was sought and found to raise the 80m resonance WITHOUT changing the resonance on other bands.
 The "RMU" was born.

 In the meantime we have developed a method to enable us to set 80m (or 75m) resonance anywhere we desire, without affecting the frequency of resonance on any of the higher bands.
 In addition, this method has the option of a field upgrade to several other resonant frequencies.

 Like the 404-UL, the 807-L is purpose-designed for the traveling ham who needs a lightweight antenna, but also needs 80m.
 Naturally it is also good for home use, but in the interest of longevity, the 807-HD is the preferred version for permanent installations.

 AND OF COURSE ALL 807-xx MODELS INCLUDE 15m!

 It would not be an Aerial-51 antenna without 15 meters!